Made in China: an Austrian village

 But some Hallstadt residents remained unconvinced.

-“I don´t think that it is a good idea.
+“I dont think that it is a good idea.
 Hallstatt is just unique with its culture and traditions.
 You cannot copy that.
 I saw a report and the photos, and the copy seems different.
 In my opinion it is unacceptable,” said resident Karin Höll.
+(Reporting by Venus Wu, Editing by James Pomfret and Elaine Lies)